APTM82589933/aes256-encrypt/README.md

 # aes256-encrypt
-A unix or linux encryption script for using the AES256-CBC cipher securely and conveniently
+A unix or linux encryption script for using the AES256-CBC cipher using openssl securely and conveniently

 CHANGE PERMISSION TO EXECUTABLE chmod +x encrypt